Skills

 $/ccc

 /ccc-connect shows transparent affiliate links to optional MCP integrations (Supabase, Vercel, Notion, etc.) — you see them and choose.
 Kevin Z’s consulting practice covers the rest.context7 and sequential-thinking — are credential-free.
-Sixteen optional integrations are opt-in via /ccc-connect; only those need keys, and only if you want them.mcp.commanderplugin.com — same 502+ skills, one URL./ccc-plan, /ccc-review).
+Sixteen optional integrations are opt-in via /ccc-connect; only those need keys, and only if you want them.mcp.commanderplugin.com — same 457 skills across 11 domains, one URL./ccc-plan, /ccc-review).
 An agent is a persona with a distinct role, model, and voice that the orchestrator dispatches to.
 Skills route to agents.
 The brain/hands pattern./ccc-suggest recommends specific third-party plugins by name when they’re the right tool — claude-mem for persistent memory, superpowers for structured thinking, caveman for token-heavy iteration, and a dozen more./plugin uninstall commander removes everything.
 Or for the binary install, ./uninstall.sh at the repo root.
-No background daemons, no system-wide configs, nothing left behind.KevinZai/commander, or DM @commanderplugin on X. Or just run /ccc-doctor — if it’s a known regression, it’ll tell you the workaround.
+No background daemons, no system-wide configs, nothing left behind.CCC_TELEMETRY=0 or ~/.commander/config.json → {"telemetry": false}.
+The hosted MCP endpoint logs tool name, latency, and call count for rate-limiting (100 calls/mo free tier) but never logs prompt content or Claude's responses.
+This site uses Plausible (cookieless) + PostHog (first-party cookie) for pageview and click analytics — no session replay, no third-party trackers.
+Full breakdown in our privacy policy.
+Self-host the MCP server to keep everything on your box.KevinZai/commander, or DM @commanderplugin on X. Or just run /ccc-doctor — if it’s a known regression, it’ll tell you the workaround.
 Otherwise it generates a bug report ready to paste.$/plugin install commander